nuwandavek/bodyvr/README.md

 # body-vr

 Control your [commabody](https://www.comma.ai/shop/body) in VR, with an Oculus headset and controllers.
-This repo leverages comma's [body-jim](https://github.com/commaai/body-jim), a gymnasium API and [webXR](https://immersiveweb.dev/) on the Oculus Browser.
+This repo leverages `webrtcd`, a [webRTC daemon](https://github.com/commaai/openpilot/blob/master/system/webrtc/webrtcd.py) running on the body, and [webXR](https://immersiveweb.dev/) on the Oculus Browser.
 ![Control commabody via Oculus, in VR](./static/display.webp)

 ## Links